Image

 KSUCPM requires the following letters of recommendations from an applicant:

-1. A letter of recommendation from a faculty member or advisor
+1. A letter of recommendation from a faculty member, advisor or a composite letter from a pre-medical advisory committee

-2. A letter of recommendation from a podiatrist or other medical professional
+2. A letter of recommendation from a DPM or other medical professional

 Kent State University College of Podiatric Medicine